USS Witter: The Philippines

-On the 27th, she escorted the unit out of Leyte Gulf en route to a position about 120 miles east of Leyte.
+On 27 October 1944, she escorted the unit out of Leyte Gulf en route to a position about 120 miles east of Leyte.
 Sporadic air attacks continued but diminished as Leyte receded astern.
-On the 28th, her charges began refueling TG 77.4 and, just before noon the following day, completed those operations and set course for Kossol Passage.
-They arrived in the Palaus late on 31 October but, after the oilers refueled that night and the following morning, headed back to Leyte early in the afternoon of 1 November.
-On the 3rd, however, they reversed course on orders and reentered Kossol Passage the following day.
+On 28 October, her charges began refueling TG 77.4 and, just before noon the following day, completed those operations and set course for Kossol Passage.
+They arrived in the Palaus late on 31 October but, after the oilers refueled that night and the following morning, headed back to Leyte early in the afternoon of November 1.
+On 3 November, however, they reversed course on orders and reentered Kossol Passage the following day.
 The stay proved brief.
 She and her charges set sail again that evening and arrived in San Pedro Bay, Leyte, on the 7th.
-She remained there, harassed by alerts but not by attacks – until the 11th when she departed, escorting the oilers.
+She remained there, harassed by alerts but not by attacks, until the 11th when she departed, escorting the oilers.
 On 14 November, Witter and her charges arrived back in Humboldt Bay.

-She was anchored in Humboldt Bay until 2 December when she got underway in the escort of a convoy bound for Seeadler Harbor at Manus.
+She was anchored in Humboldt Bay until 2 December 1944 when she got underway in the escort of a convoy bound for Seeadler Harbor at Manus.
 Witter and her charges entered the harbor the following day, and the destroyer escort remained there until mid-month, conducting tactical exercises in the vicinity until her departure.
-Between the 15th and the 23rd, she made a round-trip voyage from Manus to Ulithi and back.
+Between 15 and 23 December, she made a round-trip voyage from Manus to Ulithi and back.
 Following an availability and more exercises at Manus during the last week of 1944 and the first week of 1945, she repeated her voyage to Ulithi and back between 6 and 14 January 1945.
 Another such run late in the month was followed by an availability at Manus which included a period in drydock.
-During February, she made two voyages from Manus, one to Majuro between 5 and 20 February and the other to Humboldt Bay between the 21st and the 23rd.
+During February 1945, she made two voyages from Manus, one to Majuro between 5 and 20 February, and the other to Humboldt Bay between 21 and 23 February.